jamesbell1991/WellcomeVaccines/README.md

 # WellcomeVaccines

-This project analyses data from the Wellcome Trust 2018 Global Monitor
+This project analyses data from the Wellcome Trust 2018 Global Monitor, looking specifically at factors associated with childhood vaccination.